AndrianBalanescu/xlmdb/README.md

   tags: ["kitchen", "coffee"]
 });

-// Search with filters, deep search, and sorting! const results = searchHelper(products, {
+// Search with filters, query, and sorting! const results = search(products, {
   filters: [p => p.price < 1000],           // Filter by price
-  deepSearch: "coffee",                      // Search in any field
+  query: "coffee",                          // Search in any field
   sort: (a, b) => b.price - a.price,         // Sort by price descending
   limit: 10                                  // Limit results
 });